 This program offers no financial assistance.

-Priority admissions: Applications are due March 1.
-We will continue to review applications after that date on a space-available basis.
+The preferred application deadline for the program is February 15.
+However, we will continue to review applications after that date on a space-available basis

 Applicants to the MA in Innovative Writing Certificate Program are asked to submit both a creative and a critical sample of their work, along with a Personal Statement.